cjmcdonald42/mxMoodle/CONTRIBUTING.md

 ## Coding conventions
 Start reading our code and you'll get the hang of it.
 We optimize for readability.

+* Indent using a soft tab of 4 spaces
+* Use double slash for single line comments and use \/* *\/ for multi-line comment blocks.

 This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.

 ## Contact us